 Because cancer takes many forms and may attack all parts of the body, the UM St. Joseph Cancer Institute is structured to provide the highly specialized expertise required to meet the many varied challenges that cancer presents.

 The Breast Center at UM St. Joseph Medical Center, nationally recognized for excellence by The National Accreditation Program for Breast Centers (NAPBC), a program of the American College of Surgeons, combines the expertise of advanced imaging diagnostics with breast and reconstructive surgery, medical and radiation oncology, and other key disciplines such as pathology, nursing, lymphedema management, nutritional services, social work, and genetic counseling – in a comfortable, convenient setting that is individualized and sensitive to the unique needs of breast cancer patients.

-With more than 35 years experience as a breast surgeon, Dr. Michael J. Schultz leads the Breast Center staff and its team of dedicated breast oncology experts.
+With more than 35 years experience as a breast surgeon, Dr. Michael J. Schultz leads the Breast Center staff and its team of dedicated breast oncology experts, including breast surgeon Dr. Ethan S. Rogers.
 He and his entire team believe strongly that compassion and sensitivity are key to effective treatment and successful outcomes.

 Colorectal Oncology Center

-Surgical Director Dr. Howard Berg leads an expert multidisciplinary team that includes colorectal surgeon, Dr. Robert Akbari, gastroenterologists, medical and radiation oncologists and other support staff that are committed to the successful treatment of patients.
+Surgical Director Dr. Howard Berg specializes in the medical and surgical management of problems affecting the colon, rectum and anus as well as the small intestine when involved by inflammatory bowel disease.
+Dr. Berg leads an expert multidisciplinary team that includes gastroenterologists, medical and radiation oncologists and other support staff that are committed to the successful treatment of patients.

 Gynecologic Oncology Center